-c) Pension Fund liability
+b) Pension Fund liability

 It is a statutory requirement that the funding level is calculated every three years by the appointed actuary in order to determine employer contribution rates for the forthcoming three years.
-However the methodology used within the accounts is in line with accepted guidelines and in accordance with IASI9.
-Assumptions underpinning the valuations are agreed with the actuary and are summarised in Note 16.
-These estimates are subject to significant variances based upon changes to the underlying assumptions.
+However the methodology used here is in line with accepted guidelines and in accordance with IAS19.
+Assumptions underpinning the valuations are agreed with the actuary and are summarised in Note 17.
+These estimates are subject to significant variances based upon changes to the underlying assumptions